TACC/benchpro/doc/source/080_useful_features.rst

 3. Permentantly, via user.ini

 You are able to permenantly modify defaults.
 Do this by adding key-value pairs to :code:`$BP_HOME/user.ini`.
 These parameters will be applied to every task BenchPRO executes.
-To simplify interacting with this overloads, use the BenchPRO Setter (:code:`bps`) utility.
+To simplify interacting with this overloads, use the BenchSET (:code:`bps`) utility.

 Example